How much is tuition?

 Attendance Recording

 Attendance is automatically recorded for each day of paid tuition.
-If monthly payments are missed, the attendance will not reflect the missing days unless the account is changed to a YEARLY tuition family plan.
+If monthly payments are missed, the attendance will only reflect the missing days if the unpaid months of tuition are paid or the account is changed to a YEARLY tuition family plan.

-If tuition is not paid after one month is missed, it will be assumed you have withdrawn, and your student’s account will be closed/withdrawn.
-You will either need to re-enroll your student or source some other means of educational coverage to comply with compulsory attendance laws.
-If your student was withdrawn and you would like to reinstate your account and student enrollment, you will need to reinstate (pay) your tuition, and you will also be charged a new registration fee of $25.
-To avoid paying the registration fee again in the future, be sure not to allow your payment plan to lapse.
+If tuition is not paid after one month is missed, you will be sent an invoice with the late month and the current month due immediately.
+If not paid before the 1st day of the third month, your account will be canceled, and your student will be withdrawn.
+You must either resubscribe to reinstate your student or source other educational coverage to comply with compulsory attendance laws.
+If your student was withdrawn and you would like to reinstate your account and student enrollment, you will need to reinstate (pay) your tuition, and you may also be charged a new registration fee of $25.
+To avoid paying the registration fee again in the future, be sure to keep your payment plan from lapsing.

-Note: Considering the HB1 bill, HPA does not participate in any government-funded programs as we believe that the costs of such programs — most notably parents’ loss of freedom to direct their children’s education — outweigh the benefits.
-Above this, being that HPA is a virtual/correspondence school and not a physical school means that HPA does not currently meet the compliance requirements mandated by the Florida State Statutes to receive government scholarships.
+Note: The HB1 bill is a piece of legislation that affects how schools like HPA can participate in government-funded programs.
+HPA does not participate in any government-funded programs as we believe that the costs of such programs — most notably parents’ loss of freedom to direct their children’s education — outweigh the benefits.
+HPA is a virtual/correspondence school and not a physical school, so it means that HPA does not currently meet the compliance requirements mandated by the Florida State Statutes to receive government scholarships.
 Those requirements are but are not limited to maintaining a physical location in the state at which each student has regular and direct contact with certified teachers and meets applicable state and local health, safety, and welfare laws, codes, and rules, including fire safety and building safety at said physical location.